back to the MAIN INDEX

 In this world, as soon as a king thinks that somebody

-Has touched the most insignificant of his properties,
+has touched the most insignificant of his properties,

-He tells his own people: "You are enemies
+he tells his own people: "You are enemies

-Of this king, or that one: go to war against him".
+of this king, or that one: go to war against him".

 And the people, in order to avoid jail

-Or some other treatment I prefer not to mention,
+or some other treatment I prefer not to mention,

-Pick up the rifle, and travel like a parcel
+pick up the rifle, and travel like a parcel

-That is shipped to France or to England.
+that is shipped to France or to England.

 So, for the whims of a court,

-These sheep come back to their pens
+these sheep come back to their pens

-With a broken head and with crooked legs.
+with a broken head and with crooked legs.

 And life is dealt with as if playing with a ball,

-As if damn death did not already come by itself,
+as if damn death did not already come by itself,

-Without the need of seeking for it.
+without the need of seeking for it.

 May 23rd 1834

-1. - Once again, in this sonnet as well as in the following one,
+1. - Once again, in this sonnet as well as in the following one, who speaks through the words of the commoner is Belli himself, as already seen in The Philosophizing Barman.

-Sfracassasse le coste e li cervelli.
+frantumarsi le coste e i cervelli.

-Carpestati e sbranati da le fiere.
+calpestati e sbranati dalle fiere.

-Allora tante stragge e ttanto lutto,
+Allora tante stragi e tanto lutto,

-E adesso tanta pace!
-Oh avventi umani!
+e adesso tanta pace!
+Oh eventi umani!

-Cos'è sto monno!
-Come cammia tutto!
+Cos'è questo mondo!
+Come cambia tutto!

 4 settembre 1835